 The LPN may enter the generic route through the competitive admission process and complete the program as published in two years.
 Students must meet the progression requirements as published.
-The Licensed Practical Nurse (LPN) may apply for exemption of NUR 134 (Beginning Nursing Skills) through the Nursing Program Coordinator.
+The Licensed Practical Nurse (LPN) may apply for exemption of NUR 134 (Beginning Nursing Skills) and NUR 131 (Introduction to Pharmacology) through the Nursing Program Coordinator.
 The exemption process is implemented after the student has met admission criteria and been accepted into the Associate Degree in Applied Science Nursing Program.
 Proof of current licensure must be submitted.
 Progression requirements regarding general education courses must be met as published.